-When using this outdoor cooking erea: The which must be level and stabilized.
-Do not violate manufacturers' instructions on required clearances for cooking appliances during use.
-Do not store cooking appliances until cool to the Isuach.
-Can lead to a fire and explosion and result in death or serious injury.
+When using this outdoor cooking area: • The vehicle must be level and stabilized. • Do not violate manufacturers' instructions on required clearances for cooking appliances during use. • Do not store cooking appliances until cool to the touch.
+Can lead to a tire and explosion and result in death or serious injury.
+As 18